Take your kids on a prayer walk around your neighborhood. Here’s how.

 $5 OFF: CHILDREN'S MINISTRY MAGAZINE

 Subscribe now or renew now and get a 1-year subscription for only $19.

+Lead kids around the neighborhood that surrounds your church.
 Gauge the length of your walk according to your kids’ attention span.
 When you return to your room, ask:

 - What kinds of feelings did you experience during our prayer walk?

 - What did you learn from praying this way?

 - How did our prayer walk change the way you look at people?

 Close by praying: Lord, thank you for the privilege of praying for people.
 Thank you for loving each person-friend or stranger-we prayed for today.
 Help us keep seeing people through your eyes.
 In Jesus’ name, amen.

 Extra Idea!
 Do a similar prayer walk within the walls of your church.
 Pause beside each room where people are meeting, and pray for those people.
 Visit the pastor’s study, and pray for him.
 Stand in the pulpit area, and pray for people who lead your services.
 Pray around the musical instruments.
 You may want to leave little notes in each location that say, “(Name of your class) prayed for you today.
 God bless you!”